What Reginald Did

-So Elizabeth (who had her own honour issues – allowing a sadist in her security team, abandoning a group of people that saved her throne and making her female relatives lives bloody awful among them) retired from History without this particular kind of stain upon her.
+So Elizabeth (who had her own honour issues – allowing a sadist in her security team, abandoning a group of people that saved her throne, being a slave trade pioneer investor and making her female relatives lives bloody awful among them) retired from History without this particular kind of stain upon her.

 But Henry?
 Henry really wanted to believe he had honour and if a faithful servant remembered when he didn’t, he’d have them killed, and wash those memories away, while never quite understanding that honour is about maintaining a code that makes you strive to be better, not covering up what you did when you lacked it.